CLaughter/TriviaGame/README.md

 Trivia Game

 Click Start.
-The counter counts down in Time Remaining.
+The Time Remaining shows how many seconds are left and counts down from 30.
+Try to answer all 8 questions before the time is expired.
 You will be given multiple choice or true/false options.
-Try to answer all the questions and click Done at the bottom before the time is expired.
 You can only give one answer per question.
-Your results will the display when the time runs out.
+Your results will display when the time runs out.
 You will then be able to get another set of questions.